HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-bgc, --backgroundColor` Color of the background.
 Ex: ff0000 or red.
 Default: 000000 (black)

 Color names are equal to the named colors supported by HTML and CSS.
 Colors must be written in lower camel case, ex. `hotPink` not `HotPink`.
 [Overview of named colors](https://htmlcolorcodes.com/color-names/).

+## Performance

+`-cs, --chunkSize` Amount of frames cached before clearing (Higher chunk size lowers render time, but increases RAM usage).
+Default: auto

+`-p, --processes` Number of processes to use for rendering and export.
+Default: Number of processor cores (or hyperthreads, if supported)

+RAM usage is proportional to the chunksize multiplied by the number of processes.
+Per default (auto) the chunksize is set to 128 divided by the number of processes.
+Ex.
+128/4 = chunksize of 32 per processes on a machine with 4 cores and no hyperthreading.
+You may want to increase the chunksize on a machine with many cores for better performance, as a larger chunksize per process increases speed.